ArpanKarmakar2/vendor-performance-analysis-sql-python-powerbi/README.md

 ---
 <h2><a class="anchor" id="overview"></a>Overview</h2>

 This project evaluates vendor performace and retail inventory dynamics to drive strategic insights for purchasing, pricing and inventory optimization.
-A complete data pipeline was built using SQL for ETL, Python for analysis and hypothesis testing, and Power BI for visualization.
+A complete data pipeline was built using SQL for ETL, Python for analysis, and Power BI for visualization.

 ---
 <h2><a class="anchor" id="business-problem"></a>Business Problem</h2>